ministryofjustice/fb-specification/documentation/overview/about-data/about-data.md

 ---
 layout: layout-pane.njk
-title: Data primer
+title: Types of data
 section: Overview
 ---

 Form Builder uses data to create more data that enables citizens to submit data to Government.

+This page attempts to make it clear what types of data are used and created by Form Builder.

 ### User data